Inclusive Climate Action City Project

 In partnership with UNCHR Rwanda, Nyamagabe District is creating livelihood opportunities in climate smart agriculture, waste management, green energy production, and sustainable urban development for both refugees and receiving communities.

 To accommodate a growing population, the district has identified land to establish housing plots serviced with electrical lines and water and road networks.
-The project employs refugees and receiving community members to carry out the work, paving the way for future urban expansion.
+The project employed refugees and receiving community members to carry out the work, paving the way for future urban expansion.

 Impact